Quantum mechanical dataset of 836k neutral closed shell molecules with upto 5 heavy atoms from CNOFSiPSClBr: Data Records

-\section{Data records}
+\section{Data Records}

+The dataset is available at Zenodo~\cite{vqm_dataset}.
 The DFT dataset is reported as separate \texttt{.npz} files for, conformational minima, constitutional minima and saddle point structures.
 Each property is reported in separate arrays with the ordering of the molecules across every array being the same.
 The keys for accessing each property from the DFT \texttt{.npz} files are tabulated in Table 2.

 DMC data is similarly reported in a separate \texttt{.npz} file with the corresponding keys recorded in Table 3.